-Director of Health, Housing and Human Services
+Director of Health, Housing, and Human Services

-CLACKAMAS COUNTY PERSONAL SERVICES CONTRACT H3S Contract #12025
+CLACKAMAS COUNTY PERSONAL SERVICES CONTRACT Contract # 0000001305 H3S #11972

-This Personal Services Contract (this "Contract") is entered into between Maple Star Oregon, Inc. dba Clarvida ("Contractor"), and Clackamas County, a political subdivision of the State of Oregon ("County") on behalf of Health, Housing and Human Services Department, Behavioral Health Division.
+This Personal Services Contract (this "Contract") is entered into between Folk-Time Inc. ("Contractor"), and Clackamas County, a political subdivision of the State of Oregon ("County"), on behalf of its Health, Housing and Human Services Department.